-Donald Trump's Hollywood Walk of Fame star vandalized
+Donald Trump's Hollywood Walk of Fame star vandalized on video

 In the summer, a street artist erected a tiny wall around the star, complete with miniature American flags and barbed wire.
 The art piece, which was later removed, made light of Trump's campaign pledge to build a wall along the U.S. border with Mexico.

-The Hollywood Chamber of Commerce, which administers the hundreds of celebrity stars on sidewalks in the Los Angeles neighborhood of Hollywood, could not immediately be reached for comment.
+The Hollywood Chamber of Commerce administers the hundreds of star plaques on sidewalks in the Los Angeles neighborhood.
+They are purchased for $30,000 each.

+The organization could not immediately be reached for comment on the vandalism.

 (Reporting by Alex Dobuzinskis; Editing by David Gregorio)